Pioneer Oil Refinery - Refining the Oil

 It typically took from 24 to 36 hours to run off the contents of a 100-barrel still.
 The first group of products distilled were gasoline (or naphtha), benzene, and kerosene.
 The second group of products were the illuminating oils followed by the heavier lubricating oils.

-The most accurate idea we have of what happened at the Pioneer Refinery was provided by Charles D. Kellogg for the September, 1930, issue of the Standard Oil Bulletin.
-Here is what he said:
+Another description of refinery operations was by Charles D. Kellogg for the September, 1930, issue of the Standard Oil Bulletin (p.4-5).

 The Pioneer refinery's condenser consisted of 1,400-feet of two-inch and three-inch iron pipe enclosed in a 5-feet x 5-feet x 125-feet wooden trough filled with cool water.
 The pipes are still on site, but the wooden trough is long gone.